harshitabisht05/uninow/README.md

 ## 📄 License
 All rights reserved by Sentienta QualityAI.
 This project is part of an internal research initiative.
 Do not redistribute without permission.

+## Next Project
+- GlobalEye AI
+- GlobalEye Drones
+  (Need to complete all 3 projects by 27/07)